Last Updated on September 25, 2022 by

 Not easy to stain

-Birch has a coarser texture than maple making it not take in stain easily.
+Birch has a coarser texture than maple making it not take in stains easily.
 The wood does not give a smooth finish or glassy appearance like maple.
 Since Birch is lighter in color, applying a stain on it results in mixed results.
 Using darker stains on Birch may lead to blotching since they do not get absorbed evenly.

 It may be perishable.